uva-responsibleai/fall-24/evaluation/apr-22.md

 - Generalization on OOD data: GPT-4's accuracy broadly improves with a few-shot compared to zero-shot approach for style-transformed test data.
 Both GPT-4 and GPT-3.5 generally perform better with demonstrations from close domains than distant ones.

 ### Robustness Against Adversarial Demonstrations
+Demonstrations can be adversarially modified while performing in-context learning on an LLM.
+In particular, the authors consider adversarial modifications of three kinds.
+* Producing counterfactual examples
+* Producing examples with spurious correlations
+* Injecting backdoors to affect model outputs

+#### Counterfactual Adversarial Examples

+#### Spurious Correlations

+#### Backdoor Injection in Demonstrations

 ### Evaluating Privacy